 North Shore Academy acknowledges that parental engagement has a large and positive impact on children's learning.
 To this end, we strive to build a positive working partnership with parents and carers to develop a student-centred approach to meeting individual needs.

-Parents with children already identified as having particular learning needs or disabilities will be invited to discuss those needs with the school prior to admission - at the academy's Open Evening, through your child's primary school SEND team or through transfer / admissions meetings.
+Parents with children already identified as having particular learning needs or disabilities will be invited to discuss those needs with the academy prior to admission - at the academy's Open Evening, through your child's primary school SEND team or through transfer / admissions meetings.

 In an attempt to ensure that students who require additional support through:

 - and/or to have the use of the lift facilities in transitions between lessons;

 the SEN department require a medical note from your doctor or evidence of an on-going medical condition for their first day back in September.
 We will then ensure that your child is provided with the necessary pass to gain the support that they need.